jgonzalezdr/CppUMockGen/MANUAL.md

 ### Generic Mocked Parameter / Return Type Override

-A generic override specification is passed on the command line using the `-t` / `--type-override` option.
+A generic override specification which applies to all functions parameters or return types is passed on the command line using the `-t` / `--type-override` option.

+> **Note:** Specific overrides take preference over generic overrides.

 ##### Generic parameter type override